rubigdata/bigdata-blog-2018-RElbers/final_project.md

 ```

 ## 4. Results

+> Note: the results below are from running the code on a single .warc file.
+I am waiting on the results of the server for the complete dataset.

 Below is the table containing with the results.
 You can see that China has the fewest bootstrap users relatively, while India has the most.
 The Netherlands is somewhere in the middle.